pbrus/variability-analyser/doc/usage.md

 > RR Lyrae star

 All results including a log file with comments for many time series will be stored in a directory pointed by `RESULTS_DIR`.

+## Frequencies

+There are a few steps before a new frequency will be added to the final model:

+1. Each new frequency is always compared to the already found frequencies.
+First of all it is checking whether it is enough far from the rest values.
+Let's assume that `f` is a new frequency, `fi` represents a single frequency from the current table frequencies and `T` is a time difference between the first measurement and the last one.
+If `(f - fi) < 1/T` then the model will not converge and the whole analysis interrupts automatically.
+The table frequencies with the new frequency will be moved to the result directory getting a _.freq_ suffix.

+2. If the new frequency is far enough from the rest, it is compared to linear combinations of the rest `n` frequencies.
+The combinations are generated according to the pattern in [[ Frequencies combination ]](configuration.md#-frequencies-combination-) section.
+All combinations which meet the condition `f - (c1*f1 + c2*f2 + ... + cn*fn) < 1/T` are saved and lists of coefficients for each combination are filtered in the following way:
+    * Leave lists of coefficients with the smallest number of non-zero elements,
+    * Filter lists leaving those with the smallest value of the sum of square coefficients, i.e. `c1*c1 + c2*c2 + ... + cn*cn`,
+    * If still there is more than one list, choose the one that has the smallest number of negative coefficients.

+   This allows to decrease the number of parameters when a model is fitted to the data.

+3. If the new frequency is far enough from the rest and it doesn't depend on the rest frequencies it is just added to a model.